SSH service in Bitbucket on Kubernetes ¶

 In addition to providing a service on HTTP(S), Bitbucket also allows remote Git operations over SSH connections.
 By default, Kubernetes Ingress controllers only work for HTTP connections, but some ingress controllers also support TCP connections.

-Depending on the need of your deployment, SSH access can be provided through two mechanisms:
+Depending on the need of your deployment, SSH access can be provided through three mechanisms:

 We can follow the official documentation for the NGINX Ingress controller for this: Exposing TCP and UDP services - NGINX Ingress Controller.